ygins/MultiblockAPI/README.md

 ## Important Notes
 1. This plugin has since been [archived](https://www.spigotmc.org/resources/multiblockapi-archived.70697/) and is no longer undergoing active development.
 The jar is still available at that link, though.
+The last tested spigot version remains 1.8
 2. Since its 1.0.0 release, a dependency gave the build trouble, causing builds to fail.
 This has been fixed in version 1.0.1.
 The actual code did not change, so the 1.0.0 jar from the link above should work fine, or you can build it yourself.
+You also need to add the following to your build.gradle:

+`implementation 'com.gitlab.Avelyn:Architecture:1.0.0'`

 ## What is it?
 MultiblockAPI is a spigot API to allow the creation of multiblocks.